autocrypt/autocrypt/doc/level1.rst

 local only.
 Drafts encrypted in this way SHOULD be stored in PGP/MIME format.

-To allow storage of drafts independently from the user's secret key, encrypted drafts do not need to be signed.
-Conversely, a MUA SHOULD ignore the signature status of encrypted drafts.
+A MUA SHOULD ignore the signature status of encrypted drafts, and conversely encrypted drafts do not need to be signed.
+This allows storage of drafts independently from the user's secret key.

 Storing Draft State
 +++++++++++++++++++

-To store information about whether a message should be encrypted when sent, an ``Autocrypt-Draft-State`` header MAY be added to the draft when it is stored.
+To store information about whether a message should be encrypted when sent, an ``Autocrypt-Draft-State`` header MAY be added to the MIME header of the draft message when it is stored.

 The ``Autocrypt-Draft-State`` header consists of a list of attributes with the same syntax as the :ref:`Autocrypt header<autocrypt-header>`